 The Panama foundation, also known as a private interest foundation, is a type of entity that is a cross-breed between a trust and a corporation, however, it is neither.
-A Panama foundation is an entity that is different from any other legal entity known in Anglo-saxon law because it is not the legal personification of a person or group of persons (as with a corporation), rather it is a legal entity that does not have owners (share-holders, participants, or partners), and it traditionally has a specific purpose for the benefit of a general group of individuals.
+A Panama private interest foundation is an entity that is different from any other legal entity known in Anglo-saxon law because it is not the legal personification of a person or group of persons (as with a corporation), rather it is a legal entity that does not have owners (share-holders, participants, or partners), and it traditionally has a specific purpose for the benefit of a general group of individuals, generally for families.

 Private Interest Foundation History